Configurations, Tessellations and Tone Networks: Introduction

+Finally, we identify this configuration as the self-dual $\{12_3\}$ of type D222 introduced by Daublebsky von Sterneck (1895).
+The tonnetz is widely regarded as essential to the modern understanding of music based on triadic harmony -- so it is both unexpected and important to see such a connection between the tonnetz and a basic construction in Euclidean geometry.
+Mathematicians have been studying configurations for centuries and there is a vast literature on the subject.
+A configuration $\{m_r, n_k\}$ is a collection of $m$ points and $n$ lines such that $r$ of the $n$ lines are incident with each point and $k$ of the $m$ points lie on each line.
+If the number of points equals the number of lines and the number of points lying on each line equals the number of lines passing through each point, then the configuration is ``balanced'', in the terminology of Gr\"unbaum (2009).
+The abbreviation $\{n_k\}$ is used to denote a balanced configuration of type $\{n_k, n_k \}$.

+Our central thesis is that configurations give rise to abstract systems of musical relations, in which chords of different types, such as the major and minor triads of the tonnetz, can be represented in a mathematically precise way by geometric elements such as points and lines in the Euclidean plane, where various specific chord relation categories, efficient voice-leading being amongst them, are modelled by adjacency relations among the corresponding geometric elements.
+We shall be mainly concerned with balanced configurations and we point to examples of new music systems.

-We presume some familiarity on the part of the reader with the Eulerian tonnetz, and indeed when we refer to `the tonnetz' without further qualification, we mean the tonnetz of Euler, von Oettingen and Riemann in its modern form based on equal temperament -- but to establish some terminology and notation we develop the relevant ideas {\it ab initio} and we present a construction of the tonnetz that only involves elementary music theory.
+We presume some familiarity with the Eulerian tonnetz, and indeed when we refer to ``the tonnetz'' without further qualification, we usually mean the Eulerian tonnetz in its modern form based on equal temperament.
+To establish some terminology and notation we develop the relevant ideas {\it ab initio} and we present a brief construction of the tonnetz that only involves elementary ideas.

-We fix the dodecatonic chromatic scale with equal temperament and give the notes their usual names $C, C_{\sharp}/D_{\flat}, D, D_{\sharp}/E_{\flat}$, and so on, making no distinction between enharmonic pairs such as $C_{\sharp}$ and $D_{\flat}$.
-Note the use of subscripts for sharps and flats.
-We drop the explicit specification of the octave to which a note belongs if it is obvious or if it is unimportant.
-For example, if we introduce a major triad $\{C, E, G\}$ and then, in the same context, refer to the relative minor triad $\{A, C, E\}$, it will be safe to assume that the $C$ and the $E$ are the same in each chord (typically $C_4$ and $E_4$) and that the $A$ is an $A_3$ (the $A$ below $C_4$).